-Founded on the central principles of the liberal arts, Furman’s Master of Arts in Teaching program is for graduates of key subject areas wishing to pursue a career in Secondary Education (grades 9-12).
-With a cross-discipline approach that will enhance your critical thinking skills and teach you how to communicate effectively with other teachers and school administrators, our program will prepare you to work in a specialized area where quality teachers are in high demand.
+Founded on the central principles of the liberal arts, Furman’s Master of Arts in Teaching (MAT) is for those wanting to pursue a career in Secondary Education (grades 9-12).
+Our cross-disciplinary approach will enhance your critical thinking skills, teach you how to communicate effectively with other teachers and school administrators, and prepare you to work in a specialized area where quality teachers are in high demand.

 Classes begin in Summer 2020.
 Applications open late 2019.
 There are special financial incentives for teachers, including forgivable loans, and grants.

 “We have classes twice a month that are about best practices and how to make sure that we are being the best teachers that we can be.
 I know that I can ask any of my professors if I ever have a question about what to do, or even just an idea for an activity to do.
 I think ultimately that’s why I felt so prepaired, and I feel pretty confident in my ability to teach because of all that.”

 – Caroline Terry, Furman Education Student

 The deadline for applications has been extended to May 1st.

 Furman’s MAT program seeks candidates who have above-average academic records, strong content knowledge and skills, and dispositions/attitudes/behaviors that will facilitate successful entry into the classroom.

 The requirements for the MAT program are more comprehensive than those of other Furman graduate programs and of many other SC institutions of higher education who offer similar programs.